IamHaddad/Nextcloud-Talk-Signaling-with-Docker/README.md

-# NC-Talk Signaling with Docker
+# Nextcloud-Talk Signaling with Docker
 Instructions on how to use the [Nextcloud-Talk Signaling Backend](https://github.com/strukturag/nextcloud-spreed-signaling) with 3 docker containers for Janus, Nats, and Coturn.
 Note almost all the files are from the Strukturag's "Nextcloud-Spreed-Signaling" Server I just modified a couple of things and added simpler installation instructions.

 ## Create Signalling Server